Section 3.1: Soil 101

 What Factors Influence Soil Formation?

-Parent material refers to the rocks and sediments that are broken down to form soil (see Figure 5).
+Parent material refers to the original rocks and sediments that have undergone soil forming processes to form soil (see Figure 5).

 The composition and structure of soil is highly dependent on the composition of the parent material.
 Iron-rich parent material will produce iron-rich soil.